Joanna-Khek/joanna-khek.github.io/README.md

 # Welcome!
 Here, i share my completed data science and visualisation projects purely for self-learning and hobby purposes.
-The data science projects are presented in the form of iPython Notebooks and python file.

 ## About Me
 My name is Joanna Khek Cuina and i graduated from Nanyang Technological University Singapore (NTU) with a Bachelor in Mathematical Sciences (Statistics) in 2018.
 I am an aspiring Data Scientist and i have strong interest in the domain of Machine Learning as well as creating web application such as dahsboards.
+I also enjoy working on a variety of topics such as Natural Language Processing and Image Classification.
 You can find my linkedin profile [here](https://linkedin.com/in/joannakhek/)

 ## Projects
 - [Newspaper Articles Topic Modelling](https://github.com/Joanna-Khek/joanna-khek.github.io/blob/master/Topic%20Modelling%20with%20Gensim%20and%20Scikit-Learn.ipynb)